Purpose of Asset Management

 Asset Management Survey Data Collection

 Data collection is currently limited to federal aid eligible roads (rating of local roads can be done at the option of local transportation agencies).
 Federal aid eligible roads are defined as any public road or bridge that is eligible for federal aid to be spent for the construction, repair, or maintenance of the particular facility.
-There are currently 1,664 miles of federal aid roads that are eligible for rating in the three-county region.
+As of 2019, there are 1,642 miles of federal aid roads that are eligible for rating in the three-county region.
 The mileage per county breaks down as follows:

 Jackson County – 687 Miles

 Data collection teams in each county consisted of representatives from MDOT, county road commission and/or city engineering departments, and Region 2 Planning Commission staff.
 Three types of data are collected on each road segment – number of lanes, surface sub-type, and surface rating.
 The data are collected using GPS system hooked to a laptop computer.
 The data is exported into Roadsoft software for analysis.
 Surface condition is rated according to this scale:

 Federal aid roads in the Region 2 Planning area have been rated according to surface condition since 2006.
 Beginning in 2008, the Asset Management Council requested that regions rate only one-half of the federal-aid roads in their respective areas per year.
 Therefore since 2008, asset management data are based on a two-year cycle.
 Information available on the website begins in 2007.
 If you are interested in the 2006 data, please contact the Region 2 Planning Commission office.